This thermal bridge validation case belongs to heat transfer. The aim of this test case is to validate the following parameters:

-The bulk calculator feature provided in SimScale’s integrated post-processor was used to extract the maximum temperature of the beam’s end cross-section, which is coincident with the insulation layer, as well as the integrated heat flux magnitude.
+The bulk calculator feature provided in SimScale’s integrated post-processor was used to extract the maximum temperature of the beam’s end cross-section, which is coincident with the insulation layer.
+The Heat Flux was measured using the Heat Flow result control Item.
 The table below provides an overview of the results:

 Table 4 indicates a good agreement of the SimScale results with the reference paper, with a permitted difference between the extracted values and the standard.

-Below you can see the results of the simulation, created in the post-processor:
+Below you can see the results of the simulation, created in the online post-processor: